ForgedCookies/nijinohara-Staff/README.md

 # Driver timetable display system
+Use this system at https://forgedcookies.github.io/nijinohara-Staff/ (Nijinohara BRT only)

 > [!CAUTION]
 > Unreliabilities, glitches and non-legally compliant practices are used in this project.
 Under no circumstances shall this web app be used in real life vehicular operations.